Volunteer & Student Placement Opportunities

 Thank you for your interest in volunteering with NEDIC!

 Applications are accepted online via the form below; no phone calls or walks-in, please.
 We typically announce active recruitment initiatives on our social media channels; please note that community education volunteers are usually recruited in May and June.
+Given the nature of NEDIC's work, volunteers have to complete a vulnerable sector screening before volunteering with us, and thus, must be 18 years of age or older.

-Due to the high volume of volunteer applications only individuals selected for an interview will be contacted.
+Due to the high volume of volunteer applications, only individuals selected for an interview will be contacted.

 Many, though not all, of our team members have lived or living experience with eating disorders, disordered eating, or mental health challenges.
 Applicants who have lived experience are valued.
 We ask applicants to be in a place of healing that allows them to catch, identify, and seek support when difficult feelings arise and in return, we aim to create a team environment where team members can be authentic and feel supported as we help our service users as best we can.